dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 ### Built-in Exceptions

 There are about two-dozen built-in exceptions.
+Usually the name of the exception is indicative of what's wrong (e.g., a `ValueError` is raised because you supplied a bad value).
 This is not an exhaustive list.
 Check the documentation for more.

 ```python
 ArithmeticError